 SINGAPORE - Singer Rita Chao, who was wildly popular in Singapore, Malaysia and Hong Kong in the 1960s and 1970s, has passed away in July last year.
 She was 64.

-Shin Min Daily News said that Chao's 90-year-old mother confirmed the news of the former singer's death on Monday morning.
+Shin Min Daily News said that Chao's 90-year-old mother confirmed the news of the former singer's death this morning.
 Chao passed away in Singapore General Hospital, surrounded by her mother, brothers and sisters.

 Mandarin-speaking fans may remember Chao as "Ling Yun", one-half of the "agogo princesses" duo with Sakura Teng.

 Chao was diagnosed three years ago to be suffering from colorectal cancer, the Chinese daily reported.

 Chao's family said that a three-day wake was held last year, but they did not inform anyone in the entertainment business.